 Learner licence holders

 Doing the course while you have your learner licence will help you pass your restricted licence test.
 It includes a one hour in-car session which develops your driving skills.
-People who have attended a defensive driving course are more likely to pass their restricted test on their first try.
 You’ll be able to attend a defensive driving course once you’ve had your learner licence and some driving experience.

 If you complete a DDC while on your learner or restricted licence, it will mean you reduce the time you're required to spend on your restricted licence by 6 months.